Getting Started

 Loading a Remote Streamed Scene

-To streame a remote scene, you use the same function setEntityStreamedScene() but provide a url to your manifest json file.
+To stream a remote scene, use the same setEntityStreamScene(...)
+API with a URL to your manifest JSON file.

 // Remote manifest (downloaded and cached on demand)